ooi-ecs/ECS-Observatory-Collaboration/analysis/readme.md

 ## python
 `ProfilerCTD_RequestsAndAnalysis.ipynb` iPython Jupyter notebook contains the code and instructions for OOI data requests via the thredds server using the python, similar to the examples indicated in `dataAccess.ipynb`.
 Data reformatting, analysis, and plotting are also included in the same notebook, with all information needed for replicatoin of Figures 6 and 7 of Levine et al.

+## ferret
+`plotGHRSST_ooi.jnl` is a code that uses the Ferret language (open source from NOAA PMEL) to read in and subset global NASA JPL GHRSST 1km SST analyses , take the difference, and plot the field.
+Code also plots the OOI Pioneer array locations.